David Watson (British musician): As a producer

-As a performer
+Along with Paul Humphreys of British electro band OMD, Watson produced German electropop singer Claudia Brücken's live retrospective album This Happened in 2012.
+The album was recorded and filmed at the Scala in London's King's Cross the previous year, and both Watson and Humphreys performed alongside guest appearances from Heaven 17, Andy Bell, Andrew Poppy and Propaganda.
+The live album and DVD were released on There (There) in 2012, and Watson subsequently toured as a member of Brücken's band in the UK and Europe.

+Watson has contributed to the last three albums by OMD, English Electric (2013), The Punishment of Luxury (2017) and Bauhaus Staircase (2023).
+Together with Paul Humphreys, Watson remixed the band's debut single "Electricity" from the original master tapes for a popular commercial for Chanel.

-Watson has performed and recorded with many various artists and groups.
+Watson has also performed and sung with many various artists and groups.
 In July 2004, he sang the Italian piece "L' Ombra della Luce" by Franco Battiato with the Remasterpiece Orchestra featuring Chris Coco and Sasha Puttnam headlining at The Big Chill festival.

-Watson sang with Claudia Brücken at her career retrospective concert This Happened in March 2011.
-The CD and DVD was released on There (There) in 2012, and he subsequently toured as a member of Brücken's band in the UK and Europe.
-In 2013, Watson contributed backing vocals to Orchestral Manoeuvres in the Dark's English Electric album.
-In 2017, Watson again contributed backing vocals to OMD's The Punishment of Luxury.
+In December 2009 he performed at A Not So Silent Night with Rufus & Martha Wainwright, Boy George, Brian Eno and other special guests at the Royal Albert Hall in London.
+The concert was to be the final performance of Kate McGarrigle, who died the following month.

-In December 2013, Watson performed and sang with Paul Wassif at the concert "A Celebration of Bert Jansch" at London's Royal Festival Hall alongside Robert Plant, Lisa Knapp, Donovan and various members of Pentangle, amongst others.
+In December 2013, Watson performed and sang with Paul Wassif at the concert A Celebration of Bert Jansch at London's Royal Festival Hall alongside Robert Plant, Lisa Knapp, Donovan and various members of Pentangle, amongst others.
 The concert was broadcast by BBC Four in the UK on 28 March 2014 under the name The Genius of Bert Jansch: Folk Blues and Beyond.

 He is currently a member of blues folk trio, Three Pilgrims, with Mark Abis and Paul Wassif.